+"SHOULD NOT"

-"SHOULD" This word or the adjective "RECOMMENDED" means that there may exist circumstances when the listed behavior is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behavior described with this label.
+This phrase means that there may exist valid reasons in particular circumstances when the listed behavior is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behavior described with this label.

-"SHOULD NOT" This phrase means that there may exist valid reasons in particular optional.
+"MAY" This word or the adjective "OPTIONAL" means that this item is truly optional.
 One vendor may choose to include the item because a particular marketplace requires it or because it enhances the product, for example;